 The Rohingya seem to be the same old story all over again.
 A Muslim people are persecuted, marginalized, or attacked.
 The international community can’t or won’t help them, and neither does the Muslim community offer much assistance.
 Radicalism takes root, and sells itself as the only route to real change.
 Will the same thing happen here?
 Will Islamophobia lead to Islamic extremism?

-Perhaps the plight of the Rohingya will stir the Muslim world to more sophisticated cooperation.
 So far, there are reasons to believe this time might be different.
 On May 27 and 28, the Organization of Islamic Cooperation (OIC) convened Foreign Ministers from across the Muslim world in Kuwait—some 57 countries were represented—and the Rohingya were at the top of the agenda.
 The OIC’s Secretary-General, Iyad Ameen Madani, has said “the plight of the Rohingyas” cannot be addressed without “international cooperation.”
 The meeting concluded with a vow to work with the Arakan Rohingya Union, which represents the world’s Rohingya.

 Indonesia and Malaysia have changed their initial stance towards Rohingya refugees, offering temporary asylum for 7,000, while Turkey has donated $1 million in relief assistance.
 One OIC member state, Gambia, has announced that, should transportation for the Rohingya be provided, it is a “sacred duty” to resettle all Rohingya refugees in its territory.
 But because Gambia lacks the money and resources to transport them, it would require partners, which one hopes the OIC is able to provide.
 Hopefully the OIC can bring resources together, and provide options.